Manga Dogs: Plot

-Kanna, a 15-year-old manga artist and also a pro who has debuted her manga "Teach Me Budda" is excited when she finds out that her school is offering a course in manga drawing.
+Kanna, a 15-year-old manga artist and also a pro who has debuted her manga Teach Me, Buddha! is excited when she finds out that her school is offering a course in manga drawing.
 She is dismayed however, when her home-room teacher knows little of what she is doing and that there are few people in her class.
-On her first day she meets three boys' Fumio, Fujio, and Shota who find out that she is a pro by guessing and ask her to be their sensei.
+On her first day she meets three boys, Fumio, Fujio, and Shota who find out that she is a pro by guessing and ask her to be their sensei.
 Making matters worse for Kanna her manga falls down in popularity ratings and she falls behind on her deadlines.
 Kanna wonders how she will be able to finish up her manga while having to deal with three delusional guys who want to be manga artists and retain her sanity.